IvanFan/skilltree/database/rdb/transactions-and-concurrency-control.md

 * **Concurrent Schedule:**
   When operations of a transaction are interleaved with operations of other transactions of a schedule, the schedule is called Concurrent schedule. e.g.; Schedule of debit and credit transaction shown in Table 1 is concurrent in nature.
 But concurrency can lead to inconsistency in database.
 The above example of concurrent schedule is also inconsistent.

 ## Implementation of Locking in DBMS

 ##

 Locking protocols are used in database management systems as a means of concurrency control.
 Multiple transactions may request a lock on a data item simultaneously.

+Hence, we require a mechanism to manage the locking requests made by transactions.
+Such a mechanism is called as

+**Lock Manager**

+.
+It relies on the process of message passing where transactions and lock manager exchange messages to handle the locking and unlocking of data items.

+**Data structure used in Lock Manager –**
+The data structure required for implementation of locking is called as**Lock table**.

+1. It is a hash table where name of data items are used as hashing index.
+2. Each locked data item has a linked list associated with it.
+3. Every node in the linked list represents the transaction which requested for lock, mode of lock requested \(mutual/exclusive\) and current status of the request \(granted/waiting\).
+4. Every new lock request for the data item will be added in the end of linked list as a new node.
+5. Collisions in hash table are handled by technique of separate chaining.